 See covenant 2:14(a). “. . . trailers, boats and RVs shall not be parked on any street or within any lot except in a completely enclosed building such as a garage. . .”

 Yes.
-Lorson currently has two operating parks; one at Little Dogie and Old Glory and one on the north side of Fontaine between the bridge and Old Glory.
-A third one-acre park is planned for the Meadows 3 development south of Fontaine and on the eastern end of the current build out.
+Lorson currently has three operating parks; one at Little Dogie and Old Glory and one on the north side of Fontaine between the bridge and Old Glory and the third park is on Stingray Lane.
 Funding for future parks is contingent on grants which have been applied for.
 In addition to these parks there are trails along Jimmy Camp Creek and the north property line as well as bicycle lanes along Fontaine that have been installed by the Lorson Ranch Metropolitan District.

 See covenants 2.05.
 The homeowner is responsible for maintaining the lot from the curb to the back of the property line.